 There is an overriding public interest against disclosure.
-37. Clause 6.3(b) (Recourse to unconditional undertakings) The information redacted is an entire clause.
-Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
+37. Clause 6.1(a) (Unconditional undertakings) The information redacted is percentages.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SBT Contractor's profit margins.
 Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-There is an overriding public interest against disclosure.
-The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out the limitations on the Principal's ability to have recourse to unconditional undertakings; b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests; and c) the public interest has been served by revealing the fact that an unconditional undertaking is required from the SCAW Contractor and that the Principal may have recourse to these undertakings at any time.
+The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out the percentage of the Project Contract Sum that the SBT Contractor must provide to the Principal as an unconditional undertaking; b) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor for default events, and therefore the level of risk that the SBT Contractor was willing to price and accept in relation to those events.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of default events arising; c) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests; and a) the public interest has been served by revealing the fact that an unconditional undertaking is required from the SBT Contractor.
 In light of the disclosure of this information there is an overriding public interest against the disclosure of the precise amount of the undertaking.
 Review: This information would be reviewed for disclosure as events and circumstances change.
-38. Clause 6.4(b)(ii) (Release of unconditional undertakings) The information redacted is a date.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out the date by which the Principal must release the unconditional undertakings;